konnco/filament-import/.github/PULL_REQUEST_TEMPLATE.md

 ## Types of changes

-What types of changes does your code introduce to Appium?
+What types of changes does your code introduce to Filament Import?
 _Put an `x` in the boxes that apply_

 - [ ]  ✨ New feature (non-breaking change which adds functionality)